openxla/stablehlo/docs/spec.md

 #### Semantics

-Produces the output from executing exactly one function from `branches` depending on the value of `index`.
+Produces the output from executing exactly one region from `branches` depending on the value of `index`.
 More formally, `result = selected_branch()`
 where: